PeterAkaJohn/Sightseeing/src/controller/README.md

    * we are going to retrieve all the models needed alongside the viewmodels which are used to create what needs to be displayed on the page

    * use mux package from gorilla to simplify the use of routers

+# Things to do:

+* Add routes for: users, favorites, locations(mainly for insert new data)

+* locations are going to be retrieved through an api and not saved in the db unless a user likes it